schemaanalyst/schemaanalyst/README.md

 ### Help Menu <a name="help"></a>

-SchemaAnalyst uses a command line interface with a variety of execution options.
+SchemaAnalyst uses a command-line interface with a variety of execution options.
 Two primary commands are included: `generation` for [Test Data Generation](#test-data-generation) and `mutation` for [Mutation Analysis](#mutation-analysis).
-Note that one of these two commands *must* be applied, and their syntax is discussed later on.
+Note that one of these two commands *must* be applied, and their syntax is discussed at a later point in this document.

-You are also able to print the help menu at any time with the `--help`, or `-h` command of the `Go` class within the `java org.schemaanalyst.util` package as
+You are also able to print the help menu at any time with the `--help`, or `-h` command of the `Go` class within the `java org.schemaanalyst.util` package by typing the following command in your terminal window:
-follows:

 `java org.schemaanalyst.util.Go -h`

-Which produces the following output:
+This command will then produce the following output:

 ```
 Usage: <main class> [options] [command] [command options]